willbpayne/relational_reprojection_platform/DesignPriorities.md

 * Add ability for center to have or not have data (checkbox)
 * Documentation: more of it
 * Code refactoring: functionizing, making generic (data variable/value, get rid of center column and hardcode), etc.
-* Design a user interface and build it out with a JavaScript wrapper on our code
+* Come up with automated function for distance decay, 2-d clustering
-* Figure out Jenks for distance (more exploded than on a line due to circle) ? hours best one-dimensional clustering algorithm in R?
+* variable selection from csv

 Mid-term:
 * Accepting JSON/GeoJSON/Shapefile instead of just CSV input